 With no visual manifestations other than the names of the variables and their quantities, the audience is thus encouraged to mentally visualise the concrete impact their choices could have on the Earth.

-G80 was exhibited for the first time at Somerset House in London as part of the "Global Game" exhibition from June 1st to 25th.
-It was also featured in the exhibition "Space is the Place" at Plateforme 10 in September 2023.
+G80 was exhibited for the first time at Somerset House in London as part of the "Global Game" exhibition from June 1st to 25th 2023.
+The original edition is now part of mudac permanent collection.
+Fragmentin reproduced a second edition (artist proof edition) in 2024, which will be exhibited at Ars Electronica Center until 2026.

 Fondation Vaudoise pour la Culture